-Gardening requires patience, resilience, hard work, a lot of planning and expertise.
+Gardening requires patience, resilience, hard work, and a lot of planning and expertise.
 The key to a good garden is the careful selection of plants.
-Healthier the plants, healthier will be the garden.
-Take into consideration the below mentioned three pivotal points that should be considered while buying plants.
+Healthier the plants, healthier the garden.
+Take into consideration the three pivotal points mentioned below that should be considered while buying plants.

 The leaves with excess chemical/fertilizers may harm your garden soil and contaminate the environment.